Jesse Palmer: Canadian Football League

 After leaving the NFL, he turned to the Canadian Football League (CFL) for employment.
 Palmer had been drafted 15th overall by the Montreal Alouettes in the 2001 CFL draft.
 His rights were still held by Montreal; however, the Ottawa Renegades tried to acquire the Ottawa native as their top quarterback in September 2005, and Palmer expressed interest in playing for his home town.

-On September 11, 2006, the Montreal Alouettes signed him to their developmental roster.
+On September 11, 2006, the Alouettes signed him to their practice roster.
 Palmer did not dress for a game with Montreal.
 He retired from the CFL before the start of the 2007 season to pursue a broadcasting career.